BlevBot/roblox-libraries/README.md

 - **require**

+*Returns specified module by reference or Key and inserts appropriate global variable into script.*

 Arguments:

->Key \<Variant> : Either a Key used to store a module, a Key of a BuiltInModule, or a reference to a module just like the require argument.
+>Module \<Variant> : Either a reference to a module like the regular *require* function argument, or a *Key* used to store a module including a *BuiltInModule*.

->Alias \<string> : An optional name to reference the object by in the script, defaults to the Key.
+>Alias \<string> : An optional name to reference the object by in the script, defaults to the *Key*.

+- **install**

+*Imports an owned module under a Key for either server-only or replicated use.*

+Arguments:

+>ID \<integer> : A model ID which contains a main module and is owned by the place owner.

+>Key \<string> : The *Key* to be used later for requiring and referencing module.

+>Replicated \<boolean> : Optional boolean deciding whether to allow client access to the installed module, defaults to true.